 From the 1907 Lucky Bag:

-James was lost on July 17, 1907, when he died of injuries sustained on the 15th when the aft turret of USS Georgia (Battleship No. 15) exploded during target practice near Cape Cod.
+James died on July 19, 1907, when he succumbed to injuries sustained on the 15th when the aft turret of USS Georgia (Battleship No. 15) exploded during target practice near Cape Cod.

 He was survived by his parents and brother; He is buried in Arlington National Cemetery.